Azhar (film): Plot

 Azhar has no alternative but to publicly announce his affair with Sangeeta.
 Heartbroken, Naureen asks him for a divorce and soon Azhar leaves her to marry Sangeeta.
 During a cricket match against the West Indies, Azhar gets in a spat with team-mate Manoj for a slow run rate in order to complete his century, letting the team lose.
 Manoj is dropped from the next match and Azhar leads the team to victory.
 Manoj is humiliated and vows to take revenge.
 In later years of his career, Azhar, famous for his expensive lifestyle, comes into the eyes of match-fixers.
 He is soon approached by a London-based bookie M.K Sharma, disguised as a diamond merchant, who later offers him 10 million rupees to under play in a match against Sri Lanka, which Azhar hesitantly accepts.

 In a parallel story, after the match-fixing scandal, Azhar is now facing nationwide criticism and a prosecutor, Meera, is building up a strong case against him on the basis of sting operations done by Manoj on Ravi, Navjot and several other cricketers.
 She also uses the report of the inquiry commission set up by the Cricket Board and secretly meets the bookie M. K. Sharma to gather more evidence.
 Meera also approaches Naureen, asking her to serve as a witness, but she refuses.
 Meanwhile, Azhar and his lawyer Reddy are struggling to find any proof of innocence as none of his fellow cricketers are ready to help him out.

 Azhar attends a gym-opening ceremony to gain back his old fame in public, but is left insulted by the owner himself.
 After a long, eight-year legal fight, Reddy finally makes a breakthrough by proving in court that the inquiry commission report is biased, as they were paid by the Cricket Board itself.
 Reddy even challenges the authenticity of sting operation tapes as none of the witnesses were under oath and hence can not be treated as truth.
-Later, Azhar also reveals that he took 10 million rupees from the bookie to keep him away from other team members but later scored a match winning innings and returned all the money to the bookie.
+Later, it is revealed that Azhar took 10 million rupees from the bookie to keep him away from other team members but later scored a match winning innings and returned all the money to the bookie.

 On the final day of judgement, both Naureen and Sangeeta attend the court hearing, showing their support for Azhar.
 Kapil also states in a television interview that he believes Azhar is innocent.
-In its final verdict, the court lifts the India cricket board ban imposed on Azhar.
+In its final verdict, the court lifts the India cricket board ban imposed on Azhar, where at that instinct he used to think that what would have happened if he was out on that day while playing the innings against Sri Lanka.